Photo of author

 Hyperlipidemia is the medical term for elevated lipids (cholesterol and triglycerides) in the blood.
 Cholesterol causes plaque formation in the arteries reducing blood flow and oxygen throughout the body.
 Plaque buildup and hardening of the arteries (atherosclerosis) can cause chest pain, heart attack, stroke, blood clots, and peripheral vascular disease.
 Lipid Panel A total lipid … Read more

-Psychosocial Nursing Diagnosis & Care Plan
+Psychosocial: Nursing Diagnoses & Care Plans

 Psychosocial diagnoses refer to the psychological, emotional, social, and spiritual aspects of nursing care.
 Interruptions in relationships, grieving, coping, and parenting can complicate physical illnesses, as well as vice versa.
 Psychosocial nursing diagnoses are just as important for the nurse to recognize as other diagnoses as alterations in these areas can potentially lengthen illnesses and … Read more